mpflynnx/static-website-azure-oidc/docs/github-action-workflow-explanation.md

 ## ..
 ```

-Then, the configuration defines a build job, that runs on the Ubuntu latest image.
+Then, the configuration defines a build job, that runs on the Ubuntu latest GitHub-hosted runner.
+Each [GitHub-hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#overview-of-github-hosted-runners) is a new virtual machine (VM) hosted by GitHub with the runner application and other tools preinstalled.

 ```yml
 ## ...